codyd51/xcracker/README.md

 xcracker
 --------------

-xcracker is a simple password cracker. `locked.c` is a simple locked program that accepts a password as an argument. 'cracker.c' generates and attempts every possible string up to 16 characters on the locked program.
-When a correct password is found, the password and some statistics about the crack are printed out.
+xcracker is a simple password cracker.

+`locked.c` is a simple locked program that accepts a password as an argument.

+`cracker.c` has two stages: a dictionary attack and a brute force attack.
+The former tries the top 100,000 most common passwords (located in `common_pwds.txt`), and the latter generates every string and tries each.

-Currently, xcracker only generates passwords with characters 'a'-'z' due to performance constraints.
-The bottleneck right now is `popen`ing the locked program every time we generate a password.
+Currently, the brute-force attack only generates passwords with characters 'a'-'z' due to performance constraints.
+The bottleneck is the `system()` call we must make every time we test a password.

 MIT license.